andgineer/docker-amazon-dash-button-hack/docs/settings_actions.md

-# Amazon Dash Actions Configuration Guide
+# Amazon Dash Actions Configuration

 In the configuration file, actions are defined that dictate the response to different Amazon Dash button presses.
 Each button links to a set of specified actions and, optionally, a summarized purpose.